thacherT1D/4rsam/Misc/Linting.md

 ### Exercise

 In your notes, explain why linting your code is important in your own words.
+Be prepared to share what you wrote.

 ## How do you use ESLint to lint your JavaScript code?